Photo courtesy of Beth Coleman.

-The remarkable botanical diversity and beautiful waterfalls in this peaceful glen near Tryon, North Carolina have attracted nature-lovers, botanists, and picnickers for many generations.
+The remarkable botanical diversity and beautiful waterfall in this peaceful glen near Tryon, North Carolina, have attracted nature-lovers, botanists, and picnickers for many generations.
 Visitors can enjoy the 90-foot falls and native wildflower garden, as well as the over 200 ferns, flowering plants, algae, and mosses by hiking a quarter-mile trail.

 Area colleges and universities use Pearson's Falls as an outdoor laboratory, and it is the site of frequent student field trips.